Serg-Norseman/DiskTools/README.md

 Experimental utility for analyzing the utilization of disk space.

-Inspired by SequoiaView (but can not be a substitute for it).
+Inspired by SequoiaView.
 Also uses the "Squarified treemaps" method.